 China committed to Phase 1 trade deal despite pandemic- U.S. official

-The U.S. Trade Representative's office kept China on its priority watch list for concerns about intellectual property protections and enforcement, and was watching closely to see if it implemented changes agreed as part of the trade agreement, the official said.
+The U.S. Trade Representative's office kept China on its priority watch list for concerns about intellectual property (IP) protections, and was watching closely to see whether it implemented changes agreed to as part of the trade agreement and continue to open its market to foreign investment, the official said.

+"China's placement on that list reflects the urgent need to remedy a range of IP-related concerns, including China's system of pressuring, and coercing, technology transfer, the need for fundamental structural changes to strengthen IP protection, and enforcement in the widespread infringing activity within its borders," the official said.

+He said the Phase 1 agreement did include "very robust" provisions on IP protections and they were being implemented through a number of actions by China.

 ((andrea.shalal@tr.com; +1 202-815-7432;))